apnadkarni/blt/doc/combomenu.rst

   may be a label, index, or tag, but may not represent more than one menu item.

+*pathName* **reset** *itemName*
+  Resets the menu to have *itemName* selected and in view.  *ItemName* may be a label, index, or tag, but may not represent more than one menu item.
+  This operation might be used in the **-postcommand** command when you want to reuse the menu but want to have a specific item active and in view when it is posted.

-*pathName* **scan dragto** *x* *y*
-  This command computes the difference between *x* and *y* and the coordinates to the last **scan mark** command for the widget.
+*pathName* **scan dragto** *x* *y* This command computes the difference between *x* and *y* and the coordinates to the last **scan mark** command for the widget.
 It then adjusts the view by 10 times the difference in coordinates.
 This command is typically associated with mouse motion events in the widget, to produce the effect of dragging the item list at high speed through the window.
 The return value is an empty string.

 *pathName* **scan mark** *x* *y*
   Records *x* and *y* and the current view in the menu window; to be used